Koziev/Rifma/README.md

-# RIFMA: A Dataset for Russian Poetry with Accentuation Annotations
+# RIFMA: A Dataset of Russian Poetry with Accentuation Annotations

 The `RIFMA` dataset consists of approximately [3,598](poetry_aligner_tests.md) fragments of Russian-language poems (stanzas and poems) with stress marks and a rhyme scheme information.
 Fragments are taken from poems of different genres,